Radiotherapy for breast cancer

 Late side-effects may develop some time after treatment.
 Some side-effects last a long time or may even be permanent.

-- A dry cough, shortness of breath causes by fibrosis in your lung.
-This isn't common.
+- A dry cough, shortness of breath caused by fibrosis in your lung.
+This isn't common

 Breast swelling and pain can happen for up to a year after radiotherapy.
 Other side-effects can happen months or even years after treatment.
 Read more about radiotherapy side-effects and tips to help with them.